ohpensource/terraform-plan-gh-action/README.md

 ### Integration with GitHub Job Summary

-In case the terraform plans schedule any resource change as create, update, delete, the terraform message and the resources to be deleted will be added as a Job Summary.
+In case the terraform plans schedule any resource change as create, update, or delete, the terraform message and the resources to be deleted will be added as a Job Summary.
 Next is an example:

 ![Job Summary Example](./docs/job-summary.png)

+#### Terraform plan is parsed for the summary

+The terraform plan is parsed by `./tf-show-parser/main.js` to extract the summary data.
+It requires `@actions/core` library for setting the output.
+In case you want to modify it, move to `./tf-show-parser`, execute `npm install` inside that folder, edit the code and run `npm run prepare` for compiling the code.

+> The JS code and the required libraries (`@actions/core`) are compiled into `./.dist` folder

 ### Outputs